 Northern shrimp, Pandalus borealis (top), and two species of striped shrimp (P. montagui and Dichelopandalus leptocerus bottom).
 Photo by Cinamon Moffett, University of Maine.

 The Commission’s Northern Shrimp Section is comprised of the states of Maine, New Hampshire and Massachusetts.
 Amendment 2 and its addenda set the management regulations for the Gulf of Maine northern shrimp fishery.

 While northern shrimp have historically provided a small but valuable fishery to the New England states, poor stock condition, largely driven by environmental factors, led the Northern Shrimp Section to institute a fishery moratorium for the 2014, 2015, and 2016 fishing seasons; the first time in over 30 years the fishery was closed.

 In 2014, the Section initiated Amendment 3 to develop a limited entry program to be implemented as the resource recovers.
 Public comment on the Public Information Document for Draft Amendment 3 was sought throughout the winter and early spring of 2015.
 The Section reviewed public comment in June and directed the Plan Development Team (PDT) to develop a limited entry program for Draft Amendment 3.
-However, at their September meeting, the Section decided to postpone the development of Amendment 3 until Maine can address over-capacity in its fishery.
+However, at its September meeting, the Section decided to postpone the development of Amendment 3 until Maine can address over-capacity in its fishery.
 In late 2016, the Section resumed work on the Draft Amendment, which is scheduled to be releasd for public comment by the summer of 2017.